 It’s a day of song and dance where over 1500 people from one hundred culture groups are given a stage to shine a spotlight on their own unique heritage, having joined Latvian choirs and dance groups or formed their own.

-Other events at the Latvian Song and Dance Celebration include things like the ‘Great Wind Band Concert’ where various wind orchestras from throughout Latvia perform, alongside ad hoc theatre shows in the park.
-There’s also a large market with traditional arts and craft stalls, and a neighbouring pop-up restaurant of 10 of Riga’s food and drink establishments to show off the contemporary take on Latvian cuisine.
+Other events at the Latvian Song and Dance Celebration include the ‘Great Wind Band Concert’, where various wind orchestras from throughout Latvia perform alongside ad hoc theatre shows in the park.
+There’s also a large market with traditional arts and craft stalls and a neighbouring pop-up restaurant of 10 of Riga’s food and drink establishments to show off the contemporary take on Latvian cuisine.

-And if you can’t make it to all the events, there are big screens scattered throughout the city live streaming every event and re-playing the highlights the following day.
+And if you can’t make it to all the events, big screens are scattered throughout the city, live streaming every event and replaying the highlights the following day.

 Why is the Song and Dance Celebration in Latvia Only Every Five Years?

-What was once a time of the year where people from the country took time off from farming to celebrate life turned into a nationwide ritual.
+What was once a time of the year when people from the country took time off from farming to celebrate life turned into a nationwide ritual.
 More than a festival to Latvians – the Song and Dance Celebration is life on a stage.
-A showcase to the world of history, hard work, traditional and a culture they are determined never to be lost.
+A showcase to the world of history, hard work, tradition, and culture they are determined never to be lost.

 Best of all, you are welcome to join and be a part of the family of Latvia.
-They are waiting for you in 2023.
+They will be waiting for you in 2023.